Shubhranshu-Malhotra/Dog-Breed-Classification-Deep-Learning/README.md

 # Dog-Breed-Classification-Deep-Learning
-Classifying Dog images obtained from kaggle into 120 classes of Dogs.
+Classifying Dog images obtained from kaggle into 120 classes of Dog Breeds.